Aliases for DAND5 Gene

 GeneCards Summary for DAND5 Gene

-DAND5 (DAN Domain Family Member 5, BMP Antagonist) is a Protein Coding gene.
-Diseases associated with DAND5 include malignant syringoma and syringoma.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include morphogen activity.
+DAND5 (DAN Domain BMP Antagonist Family Member 5) is a Protein Coding gene.
+Diseases associated with DAND5 include Malignant Syringoma and Morpheaform Basal Cell Carcinoma.
+Among its related pathways are Signaling by NODAL and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include morphogen activity.
 An important paralog of this gene is CER1.

 UniProtKB/Swiss-Prot for DAND5 Gene

 Seems to play a role in the correct specification of the left-right axis.
 May antagonize NODAL and BMP4 signaling.
 Cystine knot-containing proteins play important roles during development, organogenesis, tissue growth and differentiation (By similarity).